 The most memorable stories to her are always those with strong human characters depicting complex social issues, unfortunately often tragic: the suicide of state university student Kristel Tejada over school dues in 2013, the murder by a visiting American soldier of transgender Filipina Jennifer Laude in 2014, the death sentence later delayed by the Indonesian government of Filipino migrant worker Mary Jane Veloso in 2015, the killing of former journalist Mei Magsino in 2015, and the killing of 17-year-old Kian Loyd Delos Santos by local police under the Philippines drug war in 2017, among others.

-In her journalism work focusing on the underreported, she has immersed for days at a time among deep sea fishermen of sashimi-grade tuna and five different tribes — Matigsalug, Dibabawon, Mangguagan, Subanon, and Arumanen Manobo — in Southern Philippines, tobacco farmers and the Ifugao tribe in Northern Philippines, as well as sugar plantation workers and the Palaw’an tribe in Central Philippines.
+In her journalism work focusing on the underreported, she has immersed for days at a time among deep sea fishermen of sashimi-grade tuna and five different tribes — Matigsalug, Dibabawon, Mangguagan, Subanon, and Arumanen Manobo — in Southern Philippines, tobacco farmers and the Ifugao tribe in Northern Philippines, as well as sugar plantation workers, the Ati tribe and the Palaw’an tribe in Central Philippines.